-Reference Evidence Level Key findings, outcomes or recommendations Van der Griend, B; Lister, N; Mackenzie, I; Martin, N; Ragg, P; Sheppard, S and Davidson, A (2011) Postoperative mortality in children after 101,885 anaesthetics at a paediatric hospital VI Anaesthesia related mortalities is higher in children with heart disease and in particular those with pulmonary hypertension.
+Reference Evidence Level Key findings, outcomes or recommendations The Chi Van der Griend, B; Lister, N; Mackenzie, I; Martin, N; Ragg, P; Sheppard, S and Davidson, A (2011) Postoperative mortality in children after 101,885 anaesthetics at a paediatric hospital VI Anaesthesia related mortalities is higher in children with heart disease and in particular the with pulmonary hypertension.
 Entire peri operative process needs to be looked at if deaths are to be prevented.
-Carmosino, M; Friesen,R; Doran, A and Ivy, D (2007) Perioperative complications in children with Pulmonary Hypertension undergoing non cardiac surgery or cardiac catheterisation VI Article shows relevance of ensuring a comprehensive preoperative assessment of PAH patients is made.
-Status of PAH (sub,sys or supra systemic) effects the risks associated with undergoing an anaesthetic for a surgical procedure.
+OSE Taylor, C; Derrick,G; McEwan,A; Haworth,S and Sury, M (2007) VI Risks may be highest in children with severe idiopathic PHT and symptoms of chest pain, syncope or dizziness.
+Carmosino, M;Friesen,R; Doran, A and Ivy, D (2007) Perioperative complications in children with Pulmonary Hypertension undergoing non cardiac surgery or cardiac catheterisation VI Article shows relevance of ensuring a comprehensive preop assessment of PAH patients made.
+Status of PAH (sub,sys or supra systemic) effects the risks associated with undergoing ar anaesthetic for a surgical procedure.
 Kipps, A; Ramamoorthy, C; Rosenthal, D and Williams, G (2007) Children with cardiomyopathy: complications after non cardiac procedures with general anaesthesia.
-VI For patients with severe ventricular dysfunction it is recommended that early consideration of intensive care support occur to optimise cardiovascular therapy monitoring.
+VI For patients with severe ventricular dysfunction it is recommended that early consideration intensive care support occur to optimise cardiovascular therapy monitoring.
 With appropriate levels of peri procedural care even patients with severe ventricular dysfunction can be managed successfully.
-Describes a multidisciplinary pre procedure assessment and management of patient to optimise clinical status.
-Ing, R; Ames, W and Chambers, N (2012) Paediatric cardiomyopathy and anaesthesia V Due to advances in treatment and cardiac imaging anaesthesia management of cardiomyopathy patients is constantly evolving.
+Describes a multidisciplinary pre procedure assessment and management of patient to optimise clinical status. n of Ing, R; Ames, W and Chambers, N (2012) Paediatric cardiomyopathy and anaesthesia V Due to advances in treatment and cardiac imaging anaesthesia management of cardiomyopathy patients is constantly evolving.
 Paediatric cardiomyopathy is rare but comes with significant peri operative risks.
 RCH Department of Cardiology, Pulmonary Hypertension Protocol VII Provides guidelines for PAH patients having general anaesthesia Nives,J and Kohr (2010) Nursing considerations in the care of patients with pulmonary hypertension VII Nurses have an important role in providing continuity of care to patients with PAH.
-Nurses are able to anticipate and avoid triggers of a PAH crisis.
-Nurses are able to facilitate an optimal clinical environment so as to promote pulmonary vasodilation and maximise RV function.
+Nurse able to anticipate and avoid triggers of a PAH crisis.
+Nurses are able to facilitate an optimical environment so as to promote pulmonary vasodilation and maximise RV function.
+Shukla, A.C and Almodovar, M.C (2010) Anaesthesia considerations for children with pulmonary hypertension.
+VII Opitmal scheduling of procedures for patients with PAH should aim to avoid prolonged fastimes.
+Part of the preparation and planning of any procedure that a PAH patient must undergo should be ensuring the availability of a bed in intensive care. sting Abman, H (2010) Pulmonary hypertension in children: A historical overview VII Future of caring for children with PAH includes instituting multicentre guidelines along with establishment of databases so as to improve patient outcomes.
+1 the Price, L; Dick, J; Wort,S and Kavanagh, B () Anaesthesia and surgery in pulmonary hypertension: perioperative management VII PAH patients presenting with mild haemodynamic impairment should not be underestimate.
+When caring for patients with PAH undergoing a general anaesthetic a multidisciplinary teal approach is essential along with a clearly defined emergency plan to treat a PAH crisis.